Generated Yellowstone meadow-river scene representing the Lamar River, not an exact location photo

 Move to another open Yellowstone river if Lamar-specific rules, wildlife, or weather make the valley a poor choice.

-Tower-area river corridor
+Tower-area river area

 The cleanest official access and permit anchor on the west side of the valley.